Spot UV Business Cards

 Spot UV (ultra violet) is a print finishing effect used mainly on business cards, colour brochures, printed folders etc. to highlight certain parts of the artwork such as logos or photographs.

 The effect is to make the treated artwork much more reflective than the surrounding artwork.
 Where the main product has been matt-laminated, highlighting key areas with a glossy effect really does create a superb, professional effect.

 Preparing artwork for the spot UV process.

 The UV plate is treated as a single (spot) colour and setting up the artwork is, in most cases, very easy to do.
 Accuracy is key.

-We’re quite happy to do the UV preparation for you however, should you wish to do this yourself then the following shows a couple of examples:
+Should you wish to do the artwork yourself then the following shows a couple of examples:

 A basic spot UV as used on photographs.

 The following artwork could be a business card, full colour brochure or folder etc.